microsoftgraph/uwp-csharp-connect-rest-sample/README.md

 1. Open the solution in Visual Studio 2015.
 2. Make sure that your Platform Target is set to x86 or x64.
-3. Open the `AuthorizationHelper.cs` file.
-4. Find this line of code, uncomment it, and set a breakpoint on it.

-        string URI = string.Format("ms-appx-web://Microsoft.AAD.BrokerPlugIn/{0}", WebAuthenticationBroker.GetCurrentApplicationCallbackUri().Host.ToUpper());

-5. Press F5.
+3. Press F5.
-6. After the app launches, press the **Connect** button in the app.
+4. After the app launches, press the **Copy** button in the menu on the bottom of the app.
+This will copy the redirect URI for the app to the clipboard.
-7. When the breakpoint is hit, use the debugger to determine the value of redirectURI, and copy it for the next step.
-8. Stop debugging, and clear the breakpoint.

 The redirectURI value will look something like this:

 ```
 ms-appx-web://Microsoft.AAD.BrokerPlugIn/S-1-15-2-694665007-945573255-503870805-3898041910-4166806349-50292026-2305040851
 ```
+5. Store this value.
+You will use it when registering the app, as described in the following section.

 <a name="register"></a>